zavolanlab/mirflowz/README.md

 Execute the following command to generate a rule graph image for the workflow.
 The output will be found in the `images/` directory in the repository root.

-> **NOTE:** It is essential that you run the rule graph test only _after_
-> running the test workflow.
-This is because it requires files to be available
-> that will only be created when running the workflow.

 ```bash
 bash test/test_rule_graph.sh
 ```